penn-cnt/ieeg-recon/MATLAB/README.md

 - Electrode placement verification
 - Visual inspection tools

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.